-It should be noted that Colongra power station has four gas turbines with a nominal output of 660 MW total and a licensed annual generation capacity of 1,000 GWh to 4,000 GWh, as identified in EPL 13036 Administrative Condition A1.
-As a result of the energy crisis and market conditions, Colongra generated approximately 463 GWh during the reporting period.
+It should be noted that Colongra power station has four gas turbines with a nominal output of 660 MW total and a licensed annual generation capacity of 1,000 GWh to 4,000 GWh on gas and 0-250 GWh on diesel, as identified in EPL 13036 Administrative Condition A1.
+For this period Colongra generated approximately 71.4 GWh on gas and 8.4 GWh on diesel.